-Never underestimate your personal brand or your personal impact
+Never underestimate your personal brand and the impact it has

 Jennifer Holloway doesn’t.
-Her own brand has played a major part in her career – starting with 15 years in PR, spent running press offices and dealing with journalists, and continuing today as she runs her own company.
+Her own brand has played a major part in her career – starting with 15 years in PR, running press offices and dealing with journalists, then since 2008 as the boss of her own company.

 How it all started

-If ever there was a job where you needed to promote a personal brand and think about your personal impact, that was it.
-So she quickly learnt how to build relationships, get buy-in and stay on people’s radars in order to stand out from the press-office crowd.
-It worked and Jennifer got her stories (and herself) in the news – something that continues today with appearances on BBC radio and in The Telegraph, FT, The Guardian and Stylist magazine.
+If ever there was a job where you needed to promote a personal brand, running a press office was it.
+(Journalists can be a tough crowd.)
+So Jennifer quickly learnt how to build relationships, get buy-in and stay on people’s radars in order to stand out from the crowd.
+It worked and she got her stories (and herself) in the news – something that continues today with appearances on BBC radio and in The Telegraph, FT, The Guardian and Stylist magazine, among others.

 Growing the business

 Since setting up her own business in 2008, Jennifer’s own brand has been exactly what people have been buying.
-(She’s often told she’s the epitome of what she teaches.)
-As a leading personal brand expert specialising in working with large corporates, she’s built a client list that includes FTSE 100 and global companies like Santander, Vodafone, RBS, Prudential, Asda and Atkins.
+(She’s often told she’s a great advert for what she teaches.)
+As a leading personal brand expert specialising in working with large corporates, she’s built a client list that includes FTSE 100 and global companies like Santander, Vodafone, NatWest, Deloitte, Tesco, Harrods and Bupa.

-When she’s motivating large crowds as a business speaker, Jennifer’s ‘double espresso’ enthusiasm is contagious and leaves audiences’ heads buzzing with ideas to instantly improve their brands.
+When Jennifer’s on stage motivating large crowds as a keynote speaker, her ‘double espresso’ delivery leaves audiences’ heads buzzing with ideas to instantly improve their brands.
 As one person said, “It was by far the best personal branding talk I’ve heard…and I mean by far”, while another said it was “extremely thought provoking”.
 (Or as one person put it: “It was the kick up the backside I needed.”)

 Coach and trainer

 In 2013, Jennifer wanted to make it easier for even more people to learn how to blow their own trumpet…without sounding like an idiot.
 So she wrote and published Amazon’s best-selling personal brand book: Personal Branding For Brits.
-(Or a more accurate title might be: Personal Branding For Anyone Who Comes From A Country Where Promoting Yourself is Frowned On.)
+(Though it’s not just for Brits and has sold thousands of copies worldwide.)

 Outside work, Jennifer lives life at a much slower pace – pottering around the vegetable patch in her wellies, keeping bees and chickens, walking her dogs across the Yorkshire Dales, then ending the day with a well-earned glass of Rioja while listening to The Archers.